 Students of the program, in their first major required course, develop a feasibility study for a new venture, which is then used in subsequent courses.
-The study is worked into a business plan in the program's capstone course, M.G.T.
-487 Managing and Growing Firm and Business Planning.
+The study is worked into a business plan in the program's capstone course, ENT 487 Business Plan Development.
 Tampa Bay entrepreneurs critique these business plans in a local competition and the best ones are forwarded to national competitions.

 - Identifying business opportunities